khanlou/instant-cocoa-docs/public/docs/instant-model/collection-fetcher.md

 ## Configuration

-`ICCollectionFetcher` is designed to be configured and used.
+`ICCollectionFetcher` is designed to be simply configured and used.

 ### `mappingClass`